Hearty Soup – The Ultimate Comfort Food

 - Peel and chop the onion, carrots and garlic.
 This is a soup with a lot of texture so you don’t have to chop it too fine.
 Really depends on your own preferences.

 - If you are using dried beans, you won’t be making this soup until tomorrow.
-You really want to soak dried beans overnight and then cook them.
+You have to soak dried beans overnight and then cook them.
 If you are using canned beans, open them up and rinse them off in a colander.

 - If you are using fresh spinach, wash and dry it in a salad spinner and remove any tough stems.